Skip to main content

 Sales and marketing alignment is potentially the most significant opportunity for performance optimization and organic growth today.

-Before unpacking the definition of sales and marketing alignment, what does sales and marketing misalignment mean?
+Before unpacking the definition of marketing and sales alignment, what does sales and marketing misalignment mean?

 What is Sales and Marketing Misalignment?